taywithlesssugar/my-portfolio/README.md

 ### Overview
 * Created an interactive dashboard using a hotel bookings dataset (https://www.kaggle.com/jessemostipak/hotel-booking-demand).
 * Data wrangling is done using the Power Query editor in Excel.
+* With the dashboard, key trends and statistics about hotel bookings can viewed at a glance.
+* Users could use the slicers to zoom in to particular subsets of the data they are intersted in.
 ![](images/Hotel%20Bookings%20Dashboard.png)

 ### Thoughts: